ololabs/olo-serve-gtm-templates/README.md

 ![GTM Workspace Overview](./images/simple/1.1-start.png)
 ![GTM Admin](./images/simple/1.2-admin.png)

 Select one of the JSON configuration [downloaded from our Github repository](https://github.com/ololabs/olo-serve-gtm-templates/tree/main/container) that best suits your needs.
 In most cases, this will be `olo-serve-container-configuration-ga4-web.json` as it leverages GA4 and only contains tracking for Serve web.
-If you are using Serve App for apps, you downloading `olo-serve-container-configuration-ga4-all-platforms.json` would be a better choice.
+If you are using Serve App for apps, you downloading `olo-serve-container-configuration-UA-all-platforms.json` would be a better choice, since only UA is supported on the apps.
+You should also feel free to configure GA4 for the Web and UA for the app.

 You can choose which workspace to import the configuration to, and whether or not to merge or overwrite existing tags.